Welcome to the COMEDS Chairman webpage!

 COMEDS Steering Group coordinates the work of all substructures across the spectrum of military medical matters.
 This group meets twice a year under the leadership of the COMEDS Liaison Officer.

-Military Committee Medical Standardization Board fosters military medical organization aiming at achieving global interoperability of the Alliance.
+Military Committee Medical Standardization Board fosters military medical organisation aiming at achieving global interoperability of the Alliance.
 The board decides on military medical standardization proposals, doctrinal publications to enter ratification process and promulgation of new doctrine.
 The board is co-chaired by the COMEDS LO and the chair of the NATO Standardization Agency Joint standardization board.
 All the work is prepared by the Medical Standardisation working group.

 Chairman (C-COMEDS) LTG G. Nédellec, MD, PhD , FRA.